FAQ for MAOL

 How can I gather more information and/or apply to the program?

-For more information, students should contact the MAOL program director at 540-432-4984 or .
-Students may choose to submit an electronic or physical application.
-Both forms are located at emu.edu/ma-in-organizational-leadership/apply/.
+For more information, students should contact the MAOL program at 540-432-4150 or email@example.com.
+Link to apply: emu.edu/ma-in-organizational-leadership/apply/.
 After submitting the required application materials, students are required to schedule an interview with the program director and complete a writing assessment.